Snowflake-Labs/sfquickstarts/site/sfguides/src/question_answering_on_kg_using_relationalai_and_snowflake/question_answering_on_kg.md

 In our case, we will utilize RelationalAI’s Native App to construct an executable Knowledge graph over a subset of Wikidata to answer natural language queries.

-### What You’ll Learn
+### What You will Learn

 - Loading data from Snowflake into RelationalAI Model
-- Interact with Snowflake Container Service using User-defined Functions
+- Interact with Snowpark Container Service using External Functions
-- Utilize RelationalAI Python Library to execute Queires
+- Utilize RelationalAI Python Library to execute queries
-- Create a docker image and host it on Snowflake Container Service
+- Create a docker image and host it on Snowpark Container Service

-### What You’ll Need
+### What You will Need
 - A [Snowflake](https://www.snowflake.com/) Account
 - An IDE (such as [Visual Studio Code](https://code.visualstudio.com/))
 - A [Snowflake account](https://trial.snowflake.com/) with `ACCOUNTADMIN` and `KGQA_PUBLIC` access